7enderhead/antiweb/documentation/source/antiweb.rst

                             A dictionary containing the macros that can be used by the ``@subst`` directive: Macro name -> substitution.

-                            The code begins in file antiweb.py at line 2225:
                             ::

                                 macros = {}